-- 1. Qualitative Measure (Cumulative GPA) - A. Undergraduate students must maintain a cumulative grade point average of 2.0 or higher for all credit hours attempted to remain compliant with SAP Policy.
-This amounts to a "C" average.
-The grade of "W" has no effect on the student's cumulative grade point average. - B. Graduate students must maintain a cumulative grade point average of 3.0 or higher for all courses attempted.
-This amounts to a "B" average.
-The grade of "W" has no effect on the student's cumulative grade point average. - 2.
+- 1. Qualitative Measure (Cumulative GPA) - A. Undergraduate students must maintain a cumulative grade point average of 2.0 or higher (C'average) for all courses attempted.
+A 'W' grade has no effect on the student's cumulative grade point average. - B. Graduate students must maintain a cumulative grade point average of 3.0 or higher (B' average) for all courses attempted.
+A 'W' grade has no effect on the student's cumulative grade point average. - 2.
 Quantitative Measure (Credit Hour Progression)

-You must complete at least 67% of credit hours attempted each semester to remain compliant with SAP Policy.
-Credit hour progression will be based on a cumulative total of attempted hours to earned hours.
-For example, if a student enrolls for 12 term credit hours the student is required to successfully complete a minimum of 8 term credit hours ($12 \times 67\% = 8$) for the term.
+Students must successfully complete at least 67 percent of the semester credit hours attempted.
+Credit hour progression is defined as the cumulative total of earned semester credit hours divided by the total number of semester credit hours attempted.
+For example, if a student enrolled for 12 semester credit hours is required to successfully complete a minimum of 8 term credit hours $(12 \times .67 = 8)$ for the term.

 The Registrar monitors Satisfactory Academic Progress (SAP).
 She/he receives weekly grade reports from faculty, which inform student support, as needed.
 At the conclusion of each term, the Registrar completes a formal SAP review.
 The Registrar verifies students' SAP at the conclusion of each term.
 Faculty inform students throughout the term if their course grades are unsatisfactory.

 Students who are not maintaining SAP at the conclusion of a term are informed of their status and are informed of academic disciplinary measures at that time by the Registrar.
 Any student who fails to maintain satisfactory academic progress for the first time will be placed on Academic Warning during the next term.
 A student who fails to return to good standing during the warning term will be placed on Academic Probation during the next term.
 A student who again fails to return to good standing during the probation period will be dismissed from the University.
 Should a student be dismissed for unsatisfactory academic progress, he/she may submit a written appeal to the Academic Dean.
-The appeal must be submitted at least seven business days before the beginning of the next term.
+The appeal must be submitted at least seven business days before the beginning of next term.

 The Academic Dean will review the request and send a written notice to the student stating the final decision regarding the academic dismissal.
 Students who are unable to maintain SAP are subject to academic probation for one semester.
 If they are unable to reestablish SAP at the conclusion of that semester, they are dismissed unless they can successfully appeal their dismissal.
 An appeal may be granted for one additional academic probation semester.
 This written notification will be sent to the student within seven business days after receipt of the appeal.
 If unforeseen complications delay the completion of the appeal process, the student will be notified of such.

 A student who successfully appeals will be reinstated for an additional term and will remain on academic probation for that term.
 Students are expected to regain minimum academic progress during the appeal term, or they will be dismissed without opportunity for appeal.
 If a student needs more than one term to regain satisfactory academic progress standing, his or her circumstances will be considered on a case-by-case basis.
 If appropriate, an individual SAP plan will be put in place for the student's continued enrollment, if the student still has a statistically significant chance of regaining minimum SAP standing prior to program completion.